Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Is that a problem?"

-"...No…No. It’s just…he’s an expert in some pretty dark things."
+"...No...
+No. It’s just... he’s an expert in some pretty dark things."

 Kevin nodded softly, and noted with approval the way Julian’s hand slipped quietly into Xiù’s in a no-fuss way that was far more supportive than any more overt show of comfort would have been.